 Informed participation in class: Students are expected to attend and participate in all class meetings.
 This seminar places an emphasis on discussion and debate, and thus, active participation is essential and expected.
+In order to facilitate group interaction and discussion, students are required to keep their cameras on during class time.

 Many of the readings are challenging, and therefore, students should carefully read and take notes on the readings prior to attending class.